WildTangent4/Boxing-for-robots/README.md

 There is no game over screen
   </li>
   <li>
-The main Gameplay loop is not implemented\n
+The main Gameplay loop is not implemented
   </li>
   <li>
 There are some partially complete features that do not work as intended
   </li>
 </ul>